> Travel to Thailand > Northern Provinces > Chiang Mai > Where to Stay in Chiang Mai? A Guide to Choosing the Right Neighborhood

 rice field north chiang mai in october

-Hang Dong District (Southern Suburbs)
+Hang Dong Area (Southern Suburbs)

-Hang Dong is an ignored district because it is unknown, it is true that it is not the ideal district if you are looking for entertainment but as said in the first sentence, it is here the calm that prevails and it is the opportunity to try hotels that are sometimes unique.
-The only downside is that it is better to have your own means of transport to move around, unless you think you can get by using the famous local taxis (songthaew, the red pick-ups).
+Hang Dong is an overlooked neighborhood because it is unknown.
+Well, it is true that it is not the ideal neighborhood if you are looking for entertainment, but as said in the first sentence, it is here that the calm prevails and the opportunity to try hotels offering good value for money experiences like the renowned Mrs. Su or Bamboo Garden Resort & Restaurant.

 Did you like the article? share on Pinterest!